laktak/chkbit-js/README.md

 ## Ignore files

-Add a `.chkbitignore` file containing the names of the files/directories you wish to ignore (expressions are not yet supported).
+Add a `.chkbitignore` file containing the names of the files/directories you wish to ignore

+- each line should contain exactly one name
+- lines starting with `#` are skipped

 ## FAQ